 Students retain all rights to their work.
 However, students must also grant a non-exclusive license to the university at the time of submission.
 The license confirms that the student is the creator and contributor of the work and grants the university permission to share the work in an open-access digital environment for educational purposes.

 Students and any co-authors retain all intellectual property rights for the dissertation.
 Students submitting materials for which they do not own copyrights, must certify that they have obtained permission from the copyright owner before making materials available online.

 Students also give the university permission to make their work available to all users and to adapt it to accessible formats per American Disabilities Act (ADA) compliance requirements.
 Requests for use of the work for purposes other than education will be referred back to the copyright holder.

 Students who wish to purchase a paper copy of their dissertation for personal use can contact binding vendors directly.
 Some students use www.GoldenRuleBindery.com.
-The Library does not require bound copies.
+The Library does not require or accept bound copies.